curl/everything-curl/libcurl/ws/write.md

 # Write

-An application can receive websocket data two different ways, but there is only one way for it to send off data over the connection.
+An application can receive WebSocket data two different ways, but there is only one way for it to send off data over the connection.
 The `curl_ws_send()` function.